Danijel-Korent/open-volunteering/README.md

 ### TODOs

-- [] Move old prototypes into a common folder
+- [x] Move old prototypes into a common folder
+- [] Check if all functions are documented.
+All type hinting everywhere it is missing
-- [] Move links to Feed / Calendar / Map / Profile bellow the "Open Volunteering" tittle
+- [] Move links to Feed and Profile bellow the "Open Volunteering" tittle.
+Also add links to "Calendar" and "Map" which will just display "not yet implemented" page
 - [] Add Icons to pages as in ui_prototypes/prototype_3_sidebar/

 ## Milestone #1 - 1st working prototype with only one user type, opening and seeing and commenting volunteering positions